Does a humidifier turn off automatically when (a) it runs out of water (b) when it has released enough moisture into the air?

 As long as there is water in the tank, the unit will continue running.
 If the water level sensor is working properly, the unit will switch off when it runs out of water.

-Does Honeywell humidifier stop automatically?
+Does the Honeywell humidifier stop automatically?

 Imagine a humidifier with advanced features such as germ control, UV technology, and ultra quiet when running such as the Honeywell HCM350 Germ-free humidifier we reviewed here.

-But it too does not have an auto-shut off function for when it has raised the humidity level to the appropriate level.
+But it too does not have an auto shut-off function for when it has raised the humidity level to the appropriate level.

 With this humidifier, you have to use it with a humidity monitor so that you can switch it off as soon as the indoor humidity level is 30 to 50%.